 Want to know more about barcoding inventory?

 We hope that you’ve found this barcoding guide for inventory management useful.
-If you’re planning on using barcode inventory system for tracking, equipment lending or stocktaking, the tips we’ve provided will serve as a great starting point.
+If you’re planning on using a barcode inventory system for tracking, equipment lending or stocktaking, the tips we’ve provided will serve as a great starting point.

 For further information and ideas on setting up or improving a barcode inventory system, remember to take a look at our university case studies here.